 Each day, 36 people are told that they have cancer.
-Cancer remains the No.1 principal cause of death in Singapore for past few years and it remains the top cause of death with one in three dying of cancer.
+Cancer remains the No.1 principal cause of death in Singapore for the past few years and it remains the top cause of death with one in three dying of cancer.
 There has been a worrying rise in the country’s top killer disease.

-Cancer cases have jumped by about 17 per cent since 2010, despite certain cancers being preventable if people choose healthier lifestyles and drop bad habits.
+Cancer cases have jumped by about 17 percent since 2010, despite certain cancers being preventable if people choose healthier lifestyles and drop bad habits.

 Based on the latest figures released by the National Registry of Diseases Office, 13,416 people were diagnosed last year with cancer.
 The year before, the number was 12,651 and in 2010, it was 11,431.

 Breast cancer is the most common cancer among women in Singapore.
-From 2010 to 2014, about 1850 women were diagnosed with breast cancer each year, and it accounts to 18% of cancer deaths in women (1).
+From 2010 to 2014, about 1850 women were diagnosed with breast cancer each year, and it accounts for 18% of cancer deaths in women (1).

 With the rise in the number of cases of lifestyle diseases, the Singapore Government has introduced higher subsidies for disease detection tests during the Parliamentary session in April 2016, primarily for diabetes and cervical cancer screening, in the effort to increase early detection and early treatment.
 On 4th October 2016, Singapore launched its first “Pink Train” aimed at raising awareness of breast cancer.

 Despite the rising numbers and the Government’s efforts to boost awareness and encourage the public to take measures to lead an active lifestyle as part of disease prevention measures, many Singaporeans are still not engaging in physical activities that are enough to reap any long-term health benefits.